blakeblackshear/frigate/docs/docs/integrations/home-assistant.md

 ## Configuration

 When configuring the integration, you will be asked for the `URL` of your frigate instance which is the URL you use to access Frigate in the browser.
 This may look like `http://<host>:5000/`.
-If you are using HassOS with the addon, the URL should be one of the following depending on which addon version you are using:
+If you are using HassOS with the addon, the URL should be one of the following depending on which addon version you are using.
+Note that if you are using the Proxy Addon, you do NOT point the integration at the proxy URL.
+Just enter the URL used to access frigate directly from your network.

 | Addon Version                  | URL                                    |
 | ------------------------------ | -------------------------------------- |